meower-media/server/README.md

 ## CloudLink API
 This server utilizes CloudLink 4.
 Documentation can be found [here](https://github.com/MikeDev101/cloudlink/wiki).

+This server also utilizes a custom CloudLink 3 implementation to retain backwards compatibility with older Meower Clients.
+This legacy websocket endpoint will be retired in the near future, so documentation will not be provided.

 ### Notes
 All websocket requests and responses are JSON-encoded text frames.